sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

     however most projects just end up using the types [defined by commitlint](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum),
     so I have included some of them in this list.

-[^2]: This is especially the case in corporate environments where change
-    management and audit requirements likely require a ticket number to be a part of the commit message.
-The Conventional Commit `<scope>` is an appealing place to put it, but this ends up replacing the only useful metadata in a Conventional Commit with a completely useless ticket number.